JeuTheIdit/homelab-wiki/compute/proxmox-ve/guides.md

 lspci -vnnk | awk '/VGA/{print $0}' RS= | grep -Pi --color "^|(?<=Kernel driver in use: |Kernel modules: )[^ ]+"
 ```

-If nvidia devices are not available when the system boots you can work around it by adding this to your crontab via `crontab -e`
+If Nvidia devices are not available when the system boots you can work around it by adding this to your crontab via `crontab -e`

 ```bash
 @reboot /usr/bin/nvidia-smi > /dev/null
 ```

 #### Nvidia specific
-For Nvidia you can use the [Nvidia Container Toolkit](#install-and-configure-nvidia-container-toolkit).
+For Nvidia you can use the [Nvidia container toolkit](#install-and-configure-nvidia-container-toolkit).
 The benefits of this are that you do not have to install drivers inside the CT, don't have to add `dev`ices or check groups, it helps with changing render device names (multi GPU) and you will also not have the problem of different driver version conflicts on upgrades.

 It's very simple and my recommended way to do this for NVIDIA GPUs.

-Install the NVIDIA drivers [via `apt`](#via-apt) (recommended) or [via `.run` file](#via-run-file) and the [Nvidia Container Toolkit](#install-and-configure-nvidia-container-toolkit) on the node.
+Install the Nvidia drivers [via `apt`](#via-apt) (recommended) or [via `.run` file](#via-run-file) and the [Nvidia container toolkit](#install-and-configure-nvidia-container-toolkit) on the node.

 Set a variable with a list of your CT IDs you want to configure. `pct list` shows them.
 In this example, it's CTs 400 and 55.